AbdelrahmanAhmed04/MPIA-Games-Docs/README.md

 <ol>
   <li>index.php: Which will include the cloaking script</li>
   <li>index2.html: The white page (the travel agency page which is viewed to the search engines)</li>
+   <li>toggle.php: The toggle page (the toggler that controls if the cloaking is on or off)</li>
   <li>content.php: The offer page (the casino page that is showed to the real users)</li>
-  <li>toggle.php: The toggle page (the toggler that controls if the cloaking is on or off)</li>
 </ol>

 ## Setting up index.php
 Most of the time you won't need to change anything in this page.
 Its code is pretty straight forward and the comments well explains everything.
 However, here are some highlights.
+You will find the code in the repository.

 Defining the names of the pages
 ```php